qcif-training/StatisticalComparisonsUsingR/_episodes/04-Categorical-Variables.md

 {: .challenge}

 > ## Challenge 3
-> Repeat the analysis to test whether recurrence is affected by treatment
+> Repeat the analysis to test whether recurrence is affected by treatment.
+>
-> Prepare simple and proportion/expected tables, prepare a bar chart, perform
+> Prepare simple and proportion/expected tables, prepare a bar chart, identify
-> the appropriate test
+> and perform the appropriate statistical test.
 > > ## Solution to Challenge 3
-> >
 > >
 > > ```r
 > > # Create the initial counts table